felipemarkson/HCEstimator.jl/INPUT.md

 - [x] Implement the minimization of costs.

+- [x] Validate the model with Matpower.

 - [ ] Implement changes on system's topology.

-- [ ] Implement tests for power flow calculation using a simple system
+- [x] Implement tests for power flow calculation using a simple system

+- [x] Implement tests for power flow calculation using the 33-bus

+- [ ] Implement tests for others functions

-- [ ] Describe the relationship between the model and codebase
+- [x] Describe the relationship between the model and codebase

 - [ ] Better Documentation